raysonlaroca/rodosol-alpr-dataset/README.md

 If you use the RodoSol-ALPR dataset in your research, please cite our paper:

-* R. Laroca, E. V. Cardoso, D. R. Lucio, V. Estevam, and D. Menotti, “On the Cross-dataset Generalization for License Plate Recognition” in International Conference on Computer Vision Theory and Applications (VISAPP), Feb 2022, pp. 1–13.
+* R. Laroca, E. V. Cardoso, D. R. Lucio, V. Estevam, and D. Menotti, “On the Cross-dataset Generalization in License Plate Recognition” in International Conference on Computer Vision Theory and Applications (VISAPP), Feb 2022, pp. 1–13. [[arXiv]](https://arxiv.org/abs/2201.00267)

 ```
 @inproceedings{laroca2022cross,
-  title = {On the Cross-dataset Generalization for License Plate Recognition},
+  title = {On the Cross-dataset Generalization in License Plate Recognition},
   author = {R. {Laroca} and E. V. {Cardoso} and D. R. {Lucio} and V. {Estevam} and D. {Menotti}},
   year = {2022},
   month = {Feb},